Woody Woodpecker Goes to Camp: Plot

 Before the final challenge, Woody finally discovers Buzz's evil plot to blackmail Zane, the Camp Hoo Rah director and Maggie's uncle, into selling him the two camps, and gets locked in the freezer, but later gets inadvertently freed by the mailman, who delivers all of Buzz's arsenal shopping.
 As Woody is about to leave, Buzz catches sight of Woody, and they start to fight again.
 The campers of Camp Woo Hoo discover that their fort was destroyed, but despite having no fortifications, Maggie manages to hatch a plan that eliminates almost all of the Hoo Rahs, leaving only one to defend the flag.
 Woody is overpowered, but manages to fire a flare gun and rallies both camps back to the main grounds, where Woody exposes Buzz's illegal arsenal purchasing and plans to steal the treasure.
 Buzz traps Woody and the campers in the kitchen, but they manage to escape.
 The camps then try to save the chest that Buzz has stolen, but Maggie's belt gets caught and Woody sacrifices his attempt to defeat Buzz and saves Maggie from falling before rendering himself unconscious.

-Afterwards, the camps reconcile when they discover their statue of Obadiah had been the treasure all along, and Woody is filled with emotion when he discovers he has a long-forgotten ancestor on the land.
+Afterwards, the camps reconcile when they discover that their statue of Obadiah had been the treasure all along, and Woody is filled with emotion when he discovers that he has a long-forgotten ancestor on the land.
 The two camps then unite into one camp, with the name Camp Woo Hoo Rah, and even put Woody on their camp flag.
-Before Woody flies back to the forest with his newfound redemption, he hugs Maggie goodbye, saying he will be back the following summer.
+Before Woody flies back to the forest with his newfound redemption, he hugs Maggie goodbye, saying that he will be back the following summer.

-In a mid-credits scene, after accidentally crash-landing their helicopter upon realizing the chest had nothing but rocks, Buzz and his accomplice Darren find themselves outside a police station, where several police have shown up to re-arrest them; much to their dismay.
+In a mid-credits scene, after accidentally crash-landing their helicopter upon realizing that the chest had nothing but rocks, Buzz and his accomplice Darren find themselves outside a police station, where several police have shown up to re-arrest them, much to their dismay.